-Being tasked with sourcing raffle prizes for an upcoming fundraiser can be hard work and also pretty daunting.
+Being tasked with sourcing raffle prizes can be hard work.
 Be prepared for refusals along the way, but a clear action plan and a positive approach should see you through.

 When to start asking

 Allow more time than you think you will need.
-If you haven't already started asking for prizes for your summer fair, now is a good time to begin.
-You might feel uncomfortable asking for raffle prizes, but you're not alone.
-Start slowly by contacting people who've donated in previous years.
-Then, once you get a few goodies under your belt, those worries will start to melt away.
+You might feel uncomfortable asking for raffle prizes, but you’re not alone.
+Start slowly by contacting people who’ve donated in previous years.
+Once you get a few goodies under your belt, your confidence will grow.

 Who to ask

 Make the most of your contacts: ask parents, governors, current sponsors and previous donors.
 Then widen the net to include local businesses, attractions and sports clubs.
 Get creative: who might live or work in your area but isn’t an obvious choice for a donation?
 Is there a new cafe or cinema that would like to promote their business to families?
 Some PTAs include a raffle donation as part of the charge for external stallholders.

 ‘As we’re a brand-new PTA with no business contacts, previous prize donors or money in the bank, we wanted to keep our raffle as simple as possible.
 Each class was allocated a theme and a letter went home to parents requesting donations based around the theme.
 The parents gave us such lovely things, and the PTA created hampers using a cardboard box wrapped in cellophane and tied with a bow.
 There was a hamper filled with chocolate gifts, one full of pamper products, an arts and crafts hamper, and many more.
 The raffle was really popular, and we raised £928.’

 Emily Moorhouse, Handcross Primary School PTA, West Sussex (240 pupils)

 How to ask